Azerbaijan gets guest status in OECD Development Assistance Committee

 Trend:

-Azerbaijan received guest status in the Development Assistance Committee of the Organization for Economic Cooperation and Development (OECD), said the Azerbaijani Foreign Ministry.
+Azerbaijan has obtained the guest status of Development Assistance Committee (DAC) of the Organization for Economic Cooperation and Development (OECD).

+As a result of purposeful activity since 2015 of the Azerbaijan International Development Agency (AIDA) of the country’s Foreign Ministry, Azerbaijan will be represented in this committee as a guest, said the ministry in a message.

-Azerbaijan's participation in the meetings of this organization will further increase the country's authority on international arena and create new partnerships, noted the Foreign Ministry.
+Azerbaijan’s participation at the OECD meetings will serve to further increase the country’s authority on the global arena, increase the effectiveness of activities as a donor country, and form new partnership relations, says the message.

-The OECD, which has been functioning since 1961, brings together 35 countries and is a platform to discuss ways of resolving world problems and share experience.
+OECD was created in 1961 in Paris, France.
+The organization has 35 member countries and its mission is to promote policies that will improve the economic and social well-being of people around the world.

-The OECD Development Assistance Committee includes the organization member countries, as well as other states.
-Brazil, Bulgaria, China, Colombia, Costa Rica, India, Latvia, Lithuania, Peru, Romania, Russia, Kazakhstan and South Africa have guest statuses in the Committee.
+Along with OECD member states, other countries are also represented in the OECD Development Assistance Committee.
+Brazil, Bulgaria, China, Columbia, Costa Rica, India, Latvia, Lithuania, Peru, Romania, Russia, Kazakhstan and South African Republic also have guest status in the DAC.